 Interatlas - Interactive Atlas for iOS

 Interatlas is not a standard digital atlas; it features a rich interactive dimension.
 This makes InterAtlas a powerful educational tool.
-InterAtlas was built as an experimental project and not marketed, although it is available in the App Store.
+InterAtlas was built as an experimental project and not marketed.

 f.moment - Hybrid static/moving image app for iOS.

-f.moment is a simple camera application for the iPhone. f.moment was built as an experimental project and not marketed.
+f.moment is a simple camera application for the iPhone. f.moment was built as an experimental project and not marketed, though it is available in the App Store.

 3dpic - 3D camera for iOS